-Working in partnership with Reiach and Hall Architects for the University of Central Lancashire in Preston, we are building the first scheme in the university’s campus masterplan.
+Working in partnership with Reiach and Hall Architects for the University of Central Lancashire in Preston, we completed the first scheme of the university’s campus masterplan.
 The Engineering Innovation Centre (EIC) addresses two new civic squares and presents a dramatic open expression to the city with a single sided atrium facing the proposed civic square.
 The design of the building was steered by an ethos of interaction, engagement and creativity, seeking opportunities for blended learning across the engineering disciplines.

 The new building provides space for undergraduates to use state of the art facilities in a high-quality learning environment.
 It houses space for engagement with industry and creates an environment in which industry, researchers, academics and undergraduate users are encouraged to establish long-term partnerships and teams.
 Public accessibility features strongly, promoting the University’s commitment to engage and explain its activities, involve the public in the design and development of key academic and research initiatives, engage with industry networks, and deliver its commitment to responsible innovation.